 Instructions

-- If your ribs came in a full rack, use a well-sharpened butcher’s knife or chef’s knife to cut them into individual ribs, as shown in the video below.
+- If your ribs come in a full rack, turn the rack bone side up.
+Use a well-sharpened butcher’s knife or chef’s knife to cut the rack into individual ribs.

 - You can remove the thin membrane from the bone side of the ribs, but this membrane helps prevent the ribs from falling apart and is considerably softened in the slow cooker.
 I don't remove it.